About me

 - Design systems are infrastructure, not artifacts.
 I treat them like a product: versioned, tokenized, with a roadmap.

 - My best work is cross-functional.
-I'd rather pair with an engineer to ship a fix than write a spec doc about it.
+I'd rather pair with an engineer or a PM to ship a fix than write a spec doc about it.

 A new design→dev workflow